dotnet/fsharp/TESTGUIDE.md

     tests\fsharpqa\source\test.lst   // FSharpQA suite

 Tags are in the left column, paths to to corresponding test folders are in the right column.
-If no tags are specifie, all tests will be run.
+If no tags are specified, all tests will be run.

 If you want to re-run a particular test area, the easiest way to do so is to set a temporary tag for that area in test.lst (e.g. "RERUN") and then pass that as an argument to `build.cmd`: `build.cmd test-net40-fsharpqa include RERUN`.